AdobeDocs/commerce-business-intelligence.en/help/mbi/administrator/user-management/user-management.md

 | **Access Billing** | ✔ | ✔** |   |
 | **Contact Support** | ✔ | ✔ | ✔ |

-\* _You can limit a Standard user\'s [access to specific metrics](../administrator/user-management/restrict-metric-access.md)._
+**Note:** _You can limit a Standard user's [access to specific metrics](../../administrator/user-management/restrict-metric-access.md)._

 ** _Standard users can access Billing with an additional permission setting._

 {:.bs-callout-info}
 Read-Only users can only _view_ dashboards that have been shared with them; they cannot create or edit anything in MBI, nor can they search for and add new dashboards to their account.
-Magento recommends that you share a specific set of dashboards with Read-Only users that you or another member of your team maintains.
+We recommend that you share a specific set of dashboards with Read-Only users that you or another member of your team maintains.
 Do not clone a set of dashboards for them.

 ## Additional permissions: Billing and Technical {#billingtech}